actorapp/actor-platform/SERVER.md

   * Push Configuration

 After requirements you need to update your application.conf file and provide all required settings and restart your server.

+When server is running you can start to [build your apps](APPS.ms).